-- a) attend a Pembina Trails School Division school at the time of the application and activity (whether resident of the Division or not), and - b) have been selected as an individual or as part of a team to represent the school, Division or region in province-wide, nation-wide or world-wide activities of an artistic, academic or athletic nature for which financial support is being requested, and - c) have personally prepared and submitted the written request for financial support through the Pembina Trails School Division Educational Support Fund Inc.
+- a) Attend a Pembina Trails School at the time of the application and activity (whether resident of the Division or not), and have been selected as an individual or as part of a team to represent the school, Division or region in province-wide, nation-wide or world-wide activities of an artistic, academic or athletic nature for which financial support is being requested, and - b) Have been selected as an individual or as part of a team to represent the school, Division or region in province-wide, nation-wide or world-wide activities of an artistic, academic or athletic nature for which financial support is being requested, and - c) Have personally prepared and submitted the written request for financial support through the Pembina Trails School Division Educational Support Fund Inc.

-2. Financial Support
+Financial Support

-The Pembina Trails School Division Educational Support Fund Inc. Corporate Board of Directors may provide any level of funding which it considers reasonable with respect to any application but the following will be used as a general guideline:
+The Pembina Trails School Division Educational Support Fund Inc. Corporate Board of Directors may provide any level of funding which it considers reasonable with respect to any application, but the following will be used as a general guideline:

-a) for individuals attending an activity outside of Winnipeg: \$150 b) for teams attending an activity outside of Winnipeg: the lesser of \$150 per team member or \$500. c) for individuals or teams attending an activity within Winnipeg: an amount which is reasonable based on the circumstances.
+- for individuals attending an activity outside of Winnipeg: \$150 - for teams attending an activity outside of Winnipeg: the lesser of \$150 per team member or \$500. - for individuals or teams attending an activity within Winnipeg: an amount which is reasonable based on the circumstances.